-On March 19 at 7:45 a.m., teachers from Columbia Heights High School (CHHS) performed a walk-in to protest budget cuts that the state legislature needs to act on to avoid.
-These budget cuts threaten to affect nearly 75% of public school districts in Minnesota, with over $4 million in danger for Columbia Heights Public Schools (CHPS).
+On March 19 at 7:45 a.m., teachers from Columbia Heights High School (CHHS) performed a walk-in to protest budget cuts that the state legislature has proposed.
+These budget cuts threaten nearly 75% of public school districts in Minnesota, with over $4 million in danger for Columbia Heights Public Schools (CHPS).
 But this is not the only problem that public schools are facing.

-At the center of the debate here in Minnesota, where the government is majority Democrat with a very large and vocal minority of Republicans, is a pool of money known as compensatory revenue, which is money that goes to students who are deemed as not meeting academic standards and who are underprepared to learn.
+At the center of the debate is a pool of money known as compensatory revenue, which is money that goes to students who are deemed as not meeting academic standards and who are underprepared to learn.
 This also takes into account students who qualify for free or reduced lunch.
 A little more than 8% of the education budget (which amounts to about $867 million) goes towards this revenue and helps about 14% of students.
 But money is not the only thing at risk here—it’s the education of students.
 This loss could lead to an educational decline in students as teachers are laid off to offset the lack of funds and, thus, classroom sizes grow.
 All of these factors lead to a detrimental effect on districts like CHPS.

-Teachers like CHHS Math teacher and president of Columbia Heights Federation of Teachers Local #710 Mr. Daniel Honigs fights for students while some don’t even know what is happening in our district.
+Teachers like CHHS Math teacher and president of Columbia Heights Federation of Teachers Local #710 Mr. Daniel Honigs is fighting for students.
 Honigs recently attended a conference where these cuts were discussed and has a lot to say about how they may be dangerous to Heights and how to adapt or even fix these problems.

 Heights relies on families filling out free and reduced lunch forms, but other schools use a system called direct certification.
 Direct certification is when a student is considered qualified for free lunch because they currently qualify for government aid like Medicaid.
 This kind of certification is easier for schools but also results in fewer families filling out the free and reduced lunch forms.
 The district representative of Columbia Heights for the Minnesota House, Sandra Feist, has authored a bill offering a system where both free and reduced lunch forms and direct certification can serve as methods of verifying eligibility and, thus, compensatory aid.